Who we are

 Chelsea L. Halstead

-Associate Director
+Director

-Chelsea L. Halstead is the Associate Director of the Cornell Center on the Death Penalty Worldwide, where she oversees the center’s strategy, advocacy, and fundraising efforts.
+Chelsea L. Halstead is the Director of the Cornell Center on the Death Penalty Worldwide, where she oversees the center’s operations, communications, strategy, advocacy, and fundraising efforts.
 Prior to her appointment at CCDPW, Chelsea co-founded the Colibrí Center for Human Rights in Tucson, Arizona.
 Colibrí combines forensic science with human rights advocacy to identify the remains of people who have died in their attempt to cross the U.S.-Mexico border while calling attention to failed immigration policy.
 Chelsea helped design the organization’s innovative DNA program, which has facilitated the identification of over 200 previously unidentified human remains.
 Her work has been recognized in USA Today, The Guardian, The New York Times, The Washington Post, Al Jazeera, and other media.
 Chelsea holds a B.A. in Geography from the University of Arizona and an M.P.A. from Cornell University.

 Delphine Lourtau